uwplse/pumpkin-pi/README.md

 ##### Caching

-DEVOID by default caches all lifted terms it encounters as it goes in order to save time.
+PUMPKIN Pi by default caches all lifted terms it encounters as it goes in order to save time.
 You can disable this if you'd like by running this command:

 ```